LOUISVILLE, Ky. — If there was going to be one person who could find Crystal Rogers, everyone said it would be Tommy Ballard.

 "This is my husband, and this is a murder and you know it," Ballard said.
 "And you're saying it's a hunting accident?
 No, I'm not okay with that."

-Kentucky State Police said they are investigating Tommy Ballard's death as a murder, but in the three years since he was shot and killed, police have shared no updates.
+Kentucky State Police said they were investigating Tommy Ballard's death as a murder, but in the three and a half years since he was shot and killed, police have shared no updates.

 "We treat Tommy Ballard's case as a murder, and that's the way we investigate it," Scotty Sharp with KSP said.
 "You know, I'd like to think that every day we get up and we're working on all of these cases that we're one days closer.
 We're one step closer."